What is an iSchool?

 - The critical analysis of the impact of information management practices on diversity, equity and inclusion.

-Seattle is a burgeoning tech hub bursting with opportunities for both residential and online MSIM students.
-You will have access to industry-leading guest speakers, fantastic networking opportunities and plenty of career advancement.
-The MSIM curriculum is designed and developed with input from leading information management companies serving on our Advisory Board, including leaders from Amazon, Accenture, Deloitte, the City of Seattle and others.Learn More About the Student Experience
+Seattle is a flourishing tech hub bursting with opportunities for both residential and online MSIM students.
+You will have access to industry-leading guest speakers as well as fantastic networking and career development opportunities.
+The MSIM curriculum is designed with input from leading information management companies serving on our Advisory Board, including leaders from Amazon, Accenture, Deloitte, the City of Seattle and others.LEARN MORE ABOUT THE STUDENT EXPERIENCE